 California Bearing Ratio Test is carried out to check the strength of the subgrade of pavement.
 By comparing the results of this test with a set of standard curves or values, the thickness of the subsequent layers can also be determined.
+California Bearing Ratio Test Procedure is explained in this article.

 It is a type of penetration test and extensively used in the design of flexible pavements.
 This test was developed by the California Division of Highways of the United States.